dhornbein/dhornbein.github.com/campaigns/index.md

 Above is an example of reddit comments, a few things to take note of:

 **Threaded Comments**: You can reply to the original post (also known as OP) or to any comment.
 This creates nested threads of comments.
 Discussions can take on a life of their own in this way.
 **Up and Down Votes**: Comments, like submissions, can be up and down voted.
 Like submissions the **downvote** is not a punishment for having a divergent opinion, it's a way to remove useless, abusive, or silly comments for a discussion.
 Note the gray comment at the bottom of the above image has fallen below a threshold and is automatically hidden.

 # Next steps

 Now that you understand a bit more about reddit and it's culture it's time to think about how we can best use reddit to organize.
 I will submit this document to reddit to solicit ideas and improvements before I go into my next steps.

+## r/OccupyNet

+I will be managing the subreddit [r/occupynet](//reddit.com/r/occupynet).
+Here I (and anyone else who wants to) will curate a list of occupy and occupy related subreddits.
+When you make a new subreddit please post a link to it here.

 [new account]: http://i.imgur.com/3s2CVxy.png
 [create account]: http://i.imgur.com/bA4Ji1R.png